-> Places to visit in Northern Israel > Sisters of Nazareth Convent
+> Top Tour Destinations in Nazareth > Sisters of Nazareth Convent, Nazareth

 Established in 1855, the Sisters of Nazareth Convent is in the heart of old Nazareth, just 100 feet west of the Church of Annunciation.
-Archaeological discoveries made under the convent are believed by some to be related Jesus’ home in Nazareth in Roman times.
+Some believe archaeological discoveries made under the convent related to Jesus’ home in Nazareth in Roman times.

 History and Archaeology of the Sisters of Nazareth Convent